kaywaioh/skillset/openvpn/README.md

 And then match interface name with podAnnotition's interface.
 * If you use routing better, check the file templates/openvpn-deployment.yaml command field.
 #### 3. Set "lab_public_ip" in values.file that is same as your host server IP or Real Public IP.
+This is used when client ovpn file will be made.
 #### 4.  if you deploy with private registry that need secrets for auth, Use ImagePullSecrets in values.file.
 But Before you use, Make ImagePullSecrets Object first in deploying namespace and then write the name in your values.file.
   * refer to the file "ncp-docker-registry-secret.txt".

 ##
 # --- End ---
 ## Below is original READ.me